-\(\) (answer wait times)/total number of calls answered by an operator
+∑(answer wait times)/total number of calls answered by an operator

-- This measure only includes calls that are answered by an operator. - For IVR systems, the measurement period commences at the time that the customer selects an operator option. - For non-IVR systems, the measurement period commences when the call is received by the switchboard until the call is answered by an operator who is able to respond to the customer's enquiry rather than place the customer into a queue. - Abandoned calls are excluded.
+- This measure only includes calls that are answered by an operator. - For IVR systems, the measurement period commences at the time that the customer selects an option indicating they wish to speak to an operator. - For non-IVR systems, the measurement period commences when the call is received by the switchboard and ends when the call is answered by an operator who is able to respond to the customer's enquiry (rather than place the customer into a queue). - Calls that are unanswered are excluded from the calculation of this indicator.

-Network and Asset Information 11
+12 Network and Asset Information